SidLuo/Matelook/README.md

 # Matelook
 A social media platform where users can view their dashboard, make new posts, comment on posts, tag their friends, and change their personal details.
+Database missing.

 18/10/16	19:35	22:30	implemented Logging In & Out feature with cookies